MJ029/Machine-Learning-101/4-Classification Models/Logistic Regression/ReadMe.md

 ##### 2.1 Assumption:
 - The thumb rule of logistic regression in simple as mentioned in 2 steps:
 - Step-1:
-	- Take a Linear equation, Here linear equation is nothing but your linear model as below.
+	- Take a Linear equation, Here linear equation is nothing but your linear model.
-	<<HOLDER: Equation Fig to explain the model>>
 - Step-2:
 	- Find the probability of occurrence of the linear equation for the given data-point.
 	- To find the probability of the equation we need to apply sigmoid function on the Linear Equation.
-	<<HOLDER: Equation Fig to explaing the Sigmoid function>>
-- Output:
-	- The prediction Outcome will fall like this.
-	<<HOLDER: Fig to explaing how Linear Equation converges to Logistic Equation>>

 ##### 2.1 Sigmoid Function[logistic function]:
 - It gives an ‘S’ shaped curve that can take any real-valued number and map it into a value between 0 and 1.